Ma-xsons/AM2R-SAX-EDITION/README.md

 I'll include also the values to enter in the Palette swapper in case you ever decide to replace the sprites (I'll put a .txt file which contain color values, and the origins changes etc... in UMT.

+- What changes with that mod ? -
+  -> Full Samus's sprite replacement
+  -> Changed Missiles/Super Missiles / Screw Attack sounds for their fusion counter part (Sa-x screw sound, not Samus's)

 You can download the mod here : https://drive.google.com/file/d/1xndem5IFOhX8upFByiWUWlbwhNqAaF-H/view?usp=sharing You can download the utilities here (sprites, sounds etc....) : https://drive.google.com/file/d/1xndem5IFOhX8upFByiWUWlbwhNqAaF-H/view?usp=sharing
 Have fun !